 2. Develop a grading rubic to assess the assignment.

 3. Establish intermittent deadlines along the way; this allows for a review of students' work.
-This process also allows you to provide guidance for those students who need it, as well as helps to prevent plagiarism.
+This process also allows you to provide guidance for those students who need it and helps to prevent plagiarism.

 Below are links to a few resources that might help you create assignments that can best be completed using library resources.